Putting Carbon to Work:

 At Growth Energy, we’re pushing for legislation that supports our members’ continued innovation and investment in transformational carbon capture technologies.
 We’re also members of the Carbon Capture Coalition, a nonprofit working to build federal policy support for carbon capture.

-Policies like these will help to ensure that biofuel producers continue to turbo-charge our climate progress, while supporting job growth in rural communities and offering consumers a cleaner, more affordable choice at the pump.
+Together, policies like these will help to ensure that biofuel producers continue to turbo-charge our climate progress, while supporting job growth in rural communities and offering consumers a cleaner, more affordable choice at the pump.